-- a.
-Value of all products sold - b.
-Government crop loans - c.
-Monies received under the Agricultural Stabilization Act - d.
-Monies received from the rental of farm equipment to others - e.
-Incidental receipts from the sale of wood, sand, gravel, and similar items.
+- Value of all products sold

+- Government crop loans

+- Monies received under the Agricultural Stabilization Act

+- Monies received from the rental of farm equipment to others

+- Incidental receipts from the sale of wood, sand, gravel, and similar items.

-Operational expenses include the following:
+- Operational expenses include the following:

-- a.
-Cost of feed, fertilizer, seed, and other farming supplies
+- Cost of feed, fertilizer, seed, and other farming supplies

-- b.
-Cash wages paid to farm hands
+- Cash wages paid to farm hands

-- c.
-Depreciation charges
+- Depreciation charges

-- d.
-Cash rent
+- Cash rent

-- e.
-Interest on farm mortgages
+- Interest on farm mortgages

-- f.
-Farm building repairs - g.
-Farm taxes (not state and federal income taxes).
+- Farm building repairs

+- Farm taxes (not state and federal income taxes).